biomancy/biobit/biobit/docs/src/dev_notes.md

 ## Optional Prelude (`prelude.rs`)

 If a prelude module is used, its scope is strictly limited to re-exporting common *traits* anonymously (`pub use TraitName as _;`).
 This allows convenient access to trait extension methods via a single glob import (`use crate::prelude::*;`) without polluting the user's namespace with concrete type names, function names, or even trait names themselves, thereby encouraging explicit imports for types and enhancing code clarity.
-Adherence to this strict "traits-only, anonymous export" rule is crucial for effectiveness.
+Adherence to this strict “traits-only, anonymous export” rule is crucial for effectiveness.

 ## Traits And Structures